High court OKs Trump's travel ban, rejects Muslim bias claim

 Federal trial judges in Hawaii and Maryland had blocked the travel ban from taking effect, finding that the new version looked too much like its predecessors.
 Those rulings that were largely upheld by federal appeals courts in Richmond, Virginia, and San Francisco.

 But the Supreme Court came to a different conclusion Tuesday.
 The policy has "a legitimate grounding in national security concerns," and it has several moderating features, including a waiver program that would allow some people from the affected countries to enter the U.S., Roberts said.
-The administration has said that 809 people have received waivers since the ban took full effect in December.
+Through April, the administration has granted waivers to less than 2 percent of visa applicants - 579 out of 33,176 - since the ban took effect.
+An additional 1,147 got visas through other means such as diplomatic or pre-existing refugee status.

 Roberts wrote that presidents have frequently used their power to talk to the nation "to espouse the principles of religious freedom and tolerance on which this Nation was founded."
 But he added that presidents and the country have not always lived up "to those inspiring words."